Models for Configuration Space in a Simplicial Complex: Introduction

 \begin{remark} Recent work of Tosteson \cite{Tosteson16} shows that, in many cases, the cohomology of configuration space is representation stable in the sense of \cite{ChurchEllenbergFarb15}.
 In particular, the dimension of cohomology over any field is eventually polynomial by \cite{ChurchEllenbergFarbNagpal14}.
 It is natural to ask, therefore, if configuration space admits combinatorial models with only polynomially-many cells in each dimension. \end{remark}

 \begin{remark} Configuration spaces of pairs (i.e., the case $n=2$) is a classical topic.
 These spaces are called deleted products, and have applications in embedding theory; see \cite{Hu60}, \cite{Patty61}, \cite{Whitley71}, \cite{Skopenkov02}, for example.
-The first results on configuration space in a simplicial complex for $n > 2$ are due to Gal \cite{Gal01} who computes the Euler characteristic of $\Conf(n, |X|)$. \end{remark}
+The first results on configuration space in a simplicial complex for $n > 2$ are due to Gal \cite{Gal01} who computes the Euler characteristic of $\Conf(n, |X|)$.
+The homotopy groups of certain generalized deleted products of simplicial complexes have been considered in \cite{KS16}. \end{remark}